1947

 Mutually and amicably they ended a business partnership and friendship which started in 1941

-A heartbreaking end to a dream!
-Helen Frye must have been devastated, as it was she who
+A heartbreaking end to a lovely dream!
+Helen Frye must have been devastated, as it was she

-really poured her heart and soul into the home.
-Jack was often too busy with TWA to immerse
+who really poured her heart and soul into the home.
+Jack was often too busy with TWA to

 issues that faced the project.
 Finally, though, Jack Frye decided that the process was

-Gaw Meem at Santa Fe New Mexico.
-It stated concisely (as seen below).
+Gaw Meem, at Santa Fe New Mexico.
+It stated the words clearly and concisely (as seen below).

-THAN DENVER DUE DISTANCE SO DO NOTHING UNTIL FURTHER ADVISED
+PHOENIX MUCH CHEAPER THAN DENVER DUE DISTANCE SO DO NOTHING UNTIL

 The Current House of Apache Fires?